 Questions?

-Visit https://manuscript.org/projects/scholarship-activities or contact Scholarship Committee Chair Dr. Elizabeth Dow at edow1@protonmail.com.
+Visit https://manuscript.org/projects/scholarship-activities or contact Scholarship Committee Chair Dr. Ellen H. Myers at myers@manuscript.org.

 The Maass Research Grant is made possible by the generosity of our members.
 We encourage you to donate at https://manuscript.org/product/scholarship-fund.
 Your gift will help us bring original manuscripts to a new generation of scholars.